Touga. <- Previous • Next -> Yuuko.

 • At the end of episode 36 Akio shows his relationship with Anthy to Utena.
 She is crushed and makes a whole series of questionable decisions.
 It is well into the next episode before she recovers her self-confidence, and even then she makes a premature decision.

 • In the first challenge of the final showdown Akio takes Utena’s sword and she willingly becomes a princess.
+But soon she changes her mind and steals back her sword.

 • After being backstabbed, Utena gives up fighting to rescue Anthy.
 Instead of taking action herself, she calls on Akio (who predictably ignores her).
 Only after Dios talks down to her does her determination return.